George-RG/N-Piece-Puzzle/README.md

 The player must move the tiles to order them in decending order (1 int the top left corner) leaving the blank spot last on the bottom right corner

 ## The solver
-The program uses the [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to navigate from the given state of the game to the goal.
+The program uses the [IDA* search algorithm](https://en.wikipedia.org/wiki/Iterative_deepening_A*) to navigate from the given state of the game to the goal.
 In 3 simple steps:

 - Expand from the current state(find all the possible stated after this)
 - Evaluate all the new states